riatelab/flows/README.md

 [![R-CMD-check](https://github.com/riatelab/flows/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/riatelab/flows/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-`flows` allows to select, analyse and visualise flows.
-Its main functionalities are: flows selection (main, dominant or major flows), indicators production about selected flows and lost information, representation of dominant flows (map and graph).
+The analysis and representation of flows often presuppose a selection to facilitate interpretation.
+Various methods have been proposed for selecting flows, one of the most widely used being based on major flows: it selects only the most important flows, absolute or relative, on a local or global scale.
+These methods often highlight hierarchies between locations, but the loss of information caused by selection is rarely taken into account.
+It therefore seems useful to propose statistical indicators to assess the loss of information and the characteristics of selected flows.
+We provide functions that select flows (main, dominant or major flows), provide statistics on selections and offer visualizations in the form of maps and graphs.

 ## Installation